 SCHOOL or DEPARTMENT: PROGRAM: BUDGET YEAR 2020-21 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = Year 2 = Year 3 = Are we doing something that we don't need to be doing?
-How do we know?
+Year 1 = Year 2 = Year 3 = BACKGROUND AND RATIONALE Are we doing something that we don we know?
 Why?
-Are we NOT doing something that we should be doing?
-How do we know?
+Are we NOT doing something that w know?
 Why?
-What will be accomplished that isn't happening now?
-HOW DOES THIS REQUEST RELATE TO THE DISTRICT'S STRATEGIC PLAN?
-Which goal(s) does the request address?
-Describe the connections between the goals and request.
-What are we currently accomplishing, and how are we accomplishing it?
-ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?) • What are anticipated consequences? • What else should we know?
-HOW WILL THE CHANGE BE MONITORED FOR IMPACT? • Is this having the desired effect? • Is this sustainable?
+What will be accomplished that isn't HOW DOES THIS REQUEST RELATE TO THE DIST Which goal(s) does the request addr Describe the connections between the second second e should be doing?
+How do we happening now?
+TRICT'S STRATEGIC PLAN?
+Tess? • What are we currently accomplishing, and how are we accomplishing it?
+ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)
+What are anticipated consequences?
+What else should we know?
+HOW WILL THE CHANGE BE MONITORED FOR IMPACT?
+Is this having the desired effect?
+Is this sustainable?